agonza1/free-whip/whip-cli-client/README.rst

     $ pip install aiohttp aiortc

-When you run the example, it will connect to the WHIP server and publish using the '1234' room:
+When you run the example, it will connect to the WHIP server and publish using the endpoint you pass:

 .. code-block:: console